2025 Program

 humAIn has been designed and curated for senior marketing and media professionals who want to harness the power of AI innovation.

-10:00 AM Pre-conference registration
+10:00 AM Pre-conference workshop registration

 10:30 AM Applied AI for marketers workshop